 3. Follow up and follow through

 After the call, make sure to recap what you discussed before signing off.
-That doesn’t have to be a long-winded dialogue — just a few sentences that summarize the prospects pain points and next steps.
+That doesn’t have to be a long-winded dialogue—just a few sentences that summarize the prospect’s pain points and next steps.
 You may want to go ahead and discuss the product or service that would be a good fit, or simply let them know when you’ll be sending an email with a personalized quote.

-Lastly, remember to be prompt in sending over any documents or solutions your prospective client may need if they made any requests during the call so that you can remain top of mind throughout their decision-making process.
+Lastly, remember to be prompt in sending over any documents or solutions your prospective client may need if they made any requests during the call so that you remain top of mind throughout their decision-making process.

-4. Make notes and move on
+4. Take notes and move on

 5. Leverage technology to maximize efficiency